dasung/dasung/README.md

 ## 🙋‍♂️ About Me

 👋 **Hi, I’m Dasun!**

-**C++ to → AI** | A C++ Engineer transitioning into AI to bridge high-performance computing with intelligent systems.
+**C++ to → AI** | A C++ Engineer transitioning into AI to bridge high-performance computing to intelligent systems.
 Focused on SLMs, Edge AI, and AI Agents, I am reading on how to port C++’s power to AI applications where latency is critical.

 🔍 Currently exploring:
-●   Agentic AI for real-world automation (Azure AI ecosystem).
+- Agentic AI for real-world automation (Azure AI ecosystem)
-●   The "Electronic Arts" behind game engines & generative creativity.
+- The "Electronic Arts" behind game engines & generative creativity
-●   Edge-native AI (ONNX, Rust, embedded optimization).
+- Edge-native AI (ONNX, Rust, embedded optimization)

 🤝 Let’s collaborate!
 I’m eager to contribute to open-source AI projects, research, or performance-critical AI integrations.
 Reach out if you’re building something cool!